ajparsons/cookie-python/readme.md

 ## Features

-New repositories include, config files and Dockerfile for developing in VS Code or Codespaces, so the development process can happen end to end in Github.
-(Or not!
-Will still worked cloned locally).

 The default package uses:

 * [poetry](https://python-poetry.org/) for package management,
 * [pytest](https://docs.pytest.org/en/7.1.x/) for testing,
 * [black](https://black.readthedocs.io/en/stable/) for linting,
 * [pyright](https://github.com/microsoft/pyright) for typechecking.

+New repositories include config files and Dockerfile for developing in VS Code or Codespaces, so the development process can happen end to end in Github.
+(Or not!
+Will still worked cloned locally).

 The test suite contains meta tests for alignment between the `__version__` of the package and the poetry version, and that the current version is documented in the change log.